-ROAS should work for online retail, but it isn’t – yet
+ROAS should work for online retail – but does it?

 Anyone who’s spent time in the world of retail will have a basic understanding of the ROAS marketing metric.
 Short for ‘return on ad spend’, it’s a formula designed to measure the effectiveness and impact of a retailer’s marketing efforts – by comparing how much money is spent on those efforts with how much comes back in as a result of them.

 Theoretically, ROAS should be easy to work with.
 In the simplest possible terms, if you spend £5 marketing something, and then sell it for £50, your ROAS would be 1,000% (sometimes expressed as 10:1).
 Essentially, that ROAS figure is saying you’ve increased the value of your ad spend tenfold.
 Not every business can boast a ROAS that high, but in the most general terms, anything over 300% (3:1) is considered a positive.

 It’s an important metric for retailers because ROAS doesn’t get bogged down in how much different products might be sold for, and only focuses on the cold, hard numbers.
 The problem though, is that the simplicity of ROAS disregards quite a few other key pieces of information, which paint a much more detailed and valuable picture of a business’s marketing success.

 The problem with return on ad spend (ROAS)

 While ROAS certainly has its place, the big issue with it as a KPI lies in the simple fact that retailers’ operations are vastly more complicated than simply having a product and needing to invest in marketing it.

 There’s the production of those products to take into account too, on top of any raw materials needed to manufacture them.
 Then there’s the different costs at every point of the lifecycle – from actual production all the way through to the delivery person who takes each unit to its final destination.
 And then the considerations of processing fees, taxes, and discounts along the way.